“Mamma don’t let your babies grow up to be Cowboys.”

 Cowboy means a lot of things to a lot of people.
 To some, it is about the myth of John Wayne and Roy Rogers – heroes following their conscience and making a difference.
-To environmentalists, the cowboy is a selfish villain draining the resources out of the land for their gain.
-To others, the cowboy is a rebel, fighting authority.
-They are sometimes wearing jeans and cowboy boots and thumbing their nose at rules and regulations.
+To the environmentalist, the cowboy is a selfish villain draining the resources out of the land for their gain.
+To others, the cowboy is a rebel, fighting authority, wearing jeans and cowboy boots and thumbing their nose at rules and regulations.

 The Ranch, a twenty-minute drive from the main highway, can’t be seen until you’re approaching the last half mile.
 When it comes into view, after a slow trek along a narrow, rock-cluttered dirt road, it catches your breath.
 It’s an oasis surrounded by sand and desert vegetation.

 The desert is cold in the winter and hot in the summer.
-On a typical June day, the temperature can run over a hundred with winds blowing about ten miles-an-hour.
+On a typical June day, the temperature can run over a hundred with winds blowing about thirty-five miles an hour.
 On this branding day, the pebbles and sand pelt my face due to unseasonably high winds, but the wind is a relief from the heat.

 Rich, a neighbor, fuels the wood-burning stove and prepares irons for branding – three different brands, each brand representing a different ranch.
 Some of the Ranchers own as few as a dozen animals and graze them on Billy’s land.
 The cowboys separate the calves at the time of branding.

-It takes two people to rope an animal; one on horseback, the other standing.
-Each person, man or woman lassos the animal until its front and back legs are securely tied, and the animal drops to the ground.
-An additional three men hold the calf down while Rich applies the hot iron to the animal’s hide.
-Serenity and her boyfriend, both age 16, perform the ear notching, and they sometimes castrate the animal.
+It takes two people to rope an animal, one on horseback, the other standing.
+Each person, man, or woman lassos the animal until its front and back legs are securely tied, and the animal drops to the ground.
+Then, an additional three men hold the calf down while Rich applies the hot iron to the animal’s hide.
+Finally, Serenity and her boyfriend, both age 16, perform the ear notching, and they sometimes castrate the animal.

 There is a great deal of controversy as to whether branding hurts the animals.
 Billy and the other cowboys think not.
 Earmarking, ear tagging, or tagging with a microchip are new methods of branding, but Billy, intent on maintaining a link to the past, feels the old way is the only way.